Sumtan123/DBMS-Project/README.md

 + In addition to ordering food, DineSwift includes a "Contact Us" feature, allowing users to communicate with admins for assistance.
 + A separate login for admin is also provided, where the admin is able to monitor the customers, restaurants, check recent feedbacks and orders.

+# Images of the Website

+## Installation:
+MySQL installation